diazgio/React-Capstone-Catalogue/README.md

 <!-- ABOUT THE PROJECT -->
 ## :scroll: About The Project

 Pokedex First Gen it's a catalogue of pokemons where you can find all the pokemons and filter by name or fitler by type.
+This catalogue it's maded whit the requirments of "CATALOGUE OF DOG CLOTHES" from MICROVERSE CAPSTONE.

 ### 🛠 Built With